-As of December 31, 2022, Marti had total outstanding financial liabilities of \$13.3 million, comprised of its long-term borrowings under credit agreements entered into with Partners for Growth and a short-term working capital facility provided by Garanti BBVA.
+As of June 30, 2023, Marti had total outstanding financial liabilities of \$10.0 million, comprised of its long-term borrowings under credit agreements entered into with Partners for Growth.
 Additionally, in connection with the execution of the Business Combination Agreement, Marti entered into the Pre-Fund Subscription Agreement with the Pre-Fund Subscribers, pursuant to which (a) Farragut agreed to subscribe for and purchase the Farragut Pre-Fund Note, (b) Sumed Equity Ltd agreed to subscribe for and purchase the Sumed Equity Pre-Fund Notes, (c) European Bank for Reconstruction and Development agreed to subscribe for and purchase the EBRD Pre-Fund Notes and (d) AutoTech Fund II, LP agreed to subscribe for and purchase the AutoTech Pre-Fund Notes.